piyush0022/Amazon-Clone/README.md

 Open the `index.html` file in your web browser to view the Amazon Clone.

-## Contributing

-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature/YourFeature
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m 'Add some feature'
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature/YourFeature
-    ```
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-## Contact

-If you have any questions or suggestions, feel free to reach out to me at your-email@example.com.

 ---